crescendont/ln-scoring-algorithm-updated/README.md

 Yes.
 They're only there to store what your optimal outfit + the top 20 scoring items for a stage are, so you can see them even after you close the program.

+# Acknowledgements

+crescendont - main contributor, maintainer

+danc12321 - additional contributions, testing, maintainer

+______ - testing

+Many thanks to Nikki's Info for being a long-standing community resource, as well as a sanity check for our program.